EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 Reusable logic accelerates development and enhances quality.
 Teams no longer need to reinvent the wheel for each use case.
 Instead, they assemble workflows from certified components, reducing the overall complexity of integration projects and minimizing code exposure.
 This shift enables faster delivery with less risk, especially in regulated environments such as banking, insurance, and healthcare.

-3. Over-dependence on Backend System Experts
+3. Over-Dependence on Backend System Expertise

 The Bottleneck: Many internal integration efforts are delayed not because of technical complexity, but because access to critical systems requires involvement from a handful of backend specialists.
 These experts may be the only ones who understand how to invoke certain batch jobs, structure data for CICS programs, or access legacy databases.
 Their time is limited, and their knowledge is often undocumented.